 This summer my daughter became fascinated with the buzzing in our front yard.
-For a few months a year, our drought resistant and mostly native yard is full of bees, butterflies, and hummingbirds.
+For a few months a year, our drought-resistant and mostly native yard is full of bees, butterflies, and hummingbirds.
+It’s just a small yard, but in a small way, I know it helps save the bees and butterflies in our neighborhood.

 As my kids have gotten older, I’ve started talking to them about why animals and plants are important.
 My five-year-old daughter, always full of questions asked, “Mommy, why do we need bees?”
 My simple answer was, “We need bee’s because they’re pollinators.
 Pollinators help plants make new plants.”
 She seemed satisfied with that.